-COVID-19: Use of Disposable Gloves in Non-Health Care Workplaces
+COVID-19: Use of Gloves in Non-Health Care Workplaces

 Gloves are NOT NECESSARY for prevention of COVID-19 in non-health care workplaces.